Health and Safety Special Committee

 State Health and Safety Committee Members

-Mary Ann Dolezal, Judy Hart, Verna Mitchell
+Mary Ann Dolezal, Judy Hart, Verna Mitchell, (Advisor: Pamela Elza)

 The TRTA Health and Safety Special Committee was created by President Marcy Cann and approved by the TRTA Executive Board for 2022-24.
 This committee will provide some of the information and resources previously promoted by the Healthy Living and Informative and Protective Services State Committees.
 It is an “opt-in” Committee at the district and local chapter levels.